- Ph.D. Stanford University

 He built a strong career development center for the exclusive use of Newhouse students, and he strengthened the school's alumni relations effort in part by building an active and prominent Newhouse Advisory Board, also new to the school.

-After stepping down as dean, he rejoined the faculty full-time for academic year 2009-2010 and regularly teaches COM 107, COM 505 and COM 507, as well as Issues in Arts Journalism.
+After stepping down as dean, he rejoined the faculty full-time and regularly teaches COM 107, COM 505 and COM 507, as well as Issues in Arts Journalism.

 He is the moderator and host of "The Ivory Tower Half Hour," a popular local public affairs television program in Central New York.
 Appearing on WCNY-TV, the local public television station, the show features a regular panel of Central New York academicians talking about state, national and world affairs.